ebsamson3/SwiftOverpassAPI/README.md

 1) Set a timeout for the server request
 2) Set one or more element types that you wish to query (Any combination of `.node`, `.way` and/or `.relation`)
 3) Filter for elements whose "network" tag's value contains "BART" (case insensitive)
-4) Filter for elements whose "type" tag's value is exacly "route"
+4) Filter for elements whose "type" tag's value is exactly "route"
 5) Filter for all elements with a "name" tag.
 Can have any assocaited value.
 6) Query within the specified bounding box
 7) Specify the output type of the query (See output types section)